Gravity assist: Explanation

-This oversimplified example is impossible to refine without additional details regarding the orbit, but if the spaceship travels in a path which forms a hyperbola, it can leave the planet in the opposite direction without firing its engine.
+This oversimplified example cannot be refined without additional details regarding the orbit, but if the spaceship travels in a path which forms a hyperbola, it can leave the planet in the opposite direction without firing its engine.
 This example is one of many trajectories and gains of speed the spaceship can experience.

 This explanation might seem to violate the conservation of energy and momentum, apparently adding velocity to the spacecraft out of nothing, but the spacecraft's effects on the planet must also be taken into consideration to provide a complete picture of the mechanics involved.
 The linear momentum gained by the spaceship is equal in magnitude to that lost by the planet, so the spacecraft gains velocity and the planet loses velocity.
 However, the planet's enormous mass compared to the spacecraft makes the resulting change in its speed negligibly small even when compared to the orbital perturbations planets undergo due to interactions with other celestial bodies on astronomically short timescales.
 For example, one metric ton is a typical mass for an interplanetary space probe whereas Jupiter has a mass of almost 2 x 1024 metric tons.
 Therefore, a one-ton spacecraft passing Jupiter will theoretically cause the planet to lose approximately 5 x 10−25 km/s of orbital velocity for every km/s of velocity relative to the Sun gained by the spacecraft.
 For all practical purposes the effects on the planet can be ignored in the calculation.

 Realistic portrayals of encounters in space require the consideration of three dimensions.
 The same principles apply as above except adding the planet's velocity to that of the spacecraft requires vector addition as shown below.

 Due to the reversibility of orbits, gravitational slingshots can also be used to reduce the speed of a spacecraft.
 Both Mariner 10 and MESSENGER performed this maneuver to reach Mercury.